pothala-harinatha-reddy/GenAI_With_HuggingFace/README.md

 **Example Usage**

 Ask Ask your question: Where is ISKON Temple located in Bangalore?

 Response: The ISKCON Temple in Bangalore is located at Hare Krishna Hill, Rajajinagar

+**Customization**

+- Change the repo_id to use a different Hugging Face model.

+- Adjust max_new_tokens and temperature for different response styles.